 two-dimensional gas chromatography–time-of-flight mass spectrometry (GC×GC–TOF

-MS) can be used for comprehensive characterization of the volatile organic compounds
+MS) can be used for comprehensive characterisation of the volatile organic compoundsemitted by recycled plastics.

 The method overcomes the limitations of current

 malodour detection techniques and is easy to translate to routine QC screening.

 Please complete the form below to download the article